chronos-pramantha/orbital-cotwo-web/README.md

 ## Run the code
 * install requirements (Python 3.3+ required)
 * run python config.py
-* download files from NASA using the script in files/
+* download files from NASA using the script in files/ (you can use the Python script or `wget` with the txt file)
 * run main.py to dump data from files to db

 ## To-do